tem11010/regression_brms/README.md

 ## Introduction

-There are many [good reasons](http://andrewgelman.com/2016/12/13/bayesian-statistics-whats/ "good reasons") to analyse your data using Bayesian methods.Historically, however, these methods have been computationally intensive and difficult to implement, requiring knowledge of sometimes challenging coding platforms and languages, like [WinBUGS](https://www.mrc-bsu.cam.ac.uk/software/bugs/the-bugs-project-winbugs/ "WinBUGS"), [JAGS](http://mcmc-jags.sourceforge.net/ "JAGS"), or [Stan](http://mc-stan.org/ "Stan").
+There are many [good reasons](http://andrewgelman.com/2016/12/13/bayesian-statistics-whats/ "good reasons") to analyse your data using Bayesian methods.
+Historically, however, these methods have been computationally intensive and difficult to implement, requiring knowledge of sometimes challenging coding platforms and languages, like [WinBUGS](https://www.mrc-bsu.cam.ac.uk/software/bugs/the-bugs-project-winbugs/ "WinBUGS"), [JAGS](http://mcmc-jags.sourceforge.net/ "JAGS"), or [Stan](http://mc-stan.org/ "Stan").
 Newer R packages, however, including, [r2jags](https://cran.r-project.org/web/packages/R2jags/index.html "r2jags"), [rstanarm](https://cran.r-project.org/web/packages/rstanarm/index.html "rstanarm"), and [brms](https://cran.r-project.org/web/packages/brms/index.html "brms") have made building Bayesian regression models in R relatively [straightforward](https://thinkinator.com/2016/01/12/r-users-will-now-inevitably-become-bayesians/ "straightforward").
 For some background on Bayesian statistics, there is a Powerpoint presentation [here](https://www.k-state.edu/cnap/Bayesian%20statistics%20powerpoint.pptx "here").

 Here I will introduce code to run some simple regression models using the brms package.
 This package offers a little more flexibility than rstanarm, although the both offer many of the same functionality.
 I encourage you to check out the extremely helpful [vignettes](https://github.com/paul-buerkner/brms/tree/master/vignettes "vignettes") written by Paul Buerkner.
 Paul's [Github](https://github.com/paul-buerkner/brms "Github") page is also a useful resource.
 I won't go into too much detail on prior selection, or demonstrating the full flexibility of the brms package (for that, check out the vignettes), but I will try to add useful links where possible.
 I will also go a bit beyond the models themselves to talk about model selection using loo, and model averaging